SunSerega/POCGL/README.md

 # POCGL
-Pascal Wrappers of OpenCL and OpenGL
+PascalABC.Net Wrappers of OpenCL and OpenGL

 ---

 # Packing (Building)

-When packing first time:
-1. Compile `PackAll.pas`;
-2. Execute `PackAll-0 FIRST PACK.bat`.
+When packinglding first time: Execute `PackAll-0 FIRST PACK.bat`.

-For every next packing - just execute `PackAll.exe`.
+For every next packing: Execute one of `PackAll-***.bat` files or `PackAll.exe`.